holdennguyen/aws-assume-role/memory-bank/progress.md

 # Project Progress

 ## Current Status
 The AWS Assume Role application has been successfully implemented and is now fully functional.
-All core features have been completed and tested. **v1.0.1 hotfix released** to fix critical Windows Git Bash IMDS timeout issue.
+All core features have been completed and tested. **v1.0.2 released** with complete hotfix package and GitHub Packages integration. **v1.0.3 in development** with enhanced prerequisites verification and improved user experience.

 ## What Works
 - ✅ Project structure initialized with Rust